Zachariah-W/Shiori/README.md

 ## Contributing

 We welcome contributions to improve Shiori!
-To get started, follow these steps: